-Tunisia has committed to reducing its GHG-emissions by 45% by 2030 compared to 2010, and transport must contribute to 37% of this reduction target.
+Tunisia has committed to reducing its GHG emissions by 45% by 2030 compared to 2010, and transport must contribute to 37% of this reduction target.
 To support the implementation of the new Regional Transport Action Plan, the EU launched the EuroMed Transport Support Project (ETSP) for a duration of 7 years (January 2017 to December 2023), including an extension due to the context of the pandemic.

 This support includes a specific technical assistance project for the secondary city of Sousse.
 This technical assistance aims to develop the capacity of local authorities to support the transition to low-carbon mobility.
 Activities include the use of the MobiliseYourCity greenhouse gas emissions calculator to analyse the potential impact of different mobility planning approaches on emissions trajectories.
-This technical assistance is directly supported by the MobiliseYourCity Secretariat.
+The MobiliseYourCity Secretariat directly supported this technical assistance.